 Most were able to ‘swim’ with the snow, eventually freeing themselves and digging out those they could see.
 However, Sergeants Geoffrey Boyd and Brian Cottew, and Flight Lieutenants Paul Gazley and Peter Hunnibell had been in the tunnels when the slide began and were buried more deeply.
 Working together, the rest of the team recovered all but two of the buried men.

-Personnel from No. 3 Squadron – who had earlier been supporting other aspects of the exercise – began ferrying park rangers and rescue equipment to the site.
-The two remaining men were located and flying continued into the night, with the last party of rangers brought off the mountain the next morning.
+Personnel from No. 3 Squadron, who had earlier been supporting other aspects of the exercise, began ferrying park rangers and rescue equipment to the site.
+They also brought in two New Zealand Army medics from the 2nd/1st Battalion, Royal New Zealand Infantry Regiment, who had been conducting complex First Aid and ice recovery training nearby.
+The two missing men were located and flying continued into the night, with the last party of rangers brought off the mountain the next morning.

-Unfortunately, despite the best efforts of Air Force medics, a doctor on site, and all those involved, none of the four buried men survived.
+Unfortunately, despite the best efforts of the medics, an Air Force doctor already with the group, and all those involved, none of the four buried men survived.

 A funeral for Sergeants Boyd and Cottew and Flight Lieutenant Hunnibell was held at Whenuapai on 28July, and Flight Lieutenant Gazley was farewelled at a service in Blenheim on 26 July.
 Gazley was an instructor on the course, and in January 1973 had already survived being buried for 11 hours in an avalanche at Noleen Glacier, Aoraki / Mt Cook.